-We are, however, keen not to lose that momentum and are planning to complete works that will:
+We are, however, keen not to lose that momentum and are proposing to complete works that will:

-- aim to keep the inner city retail and entertainment areas buoyant while improving public transport connections our work on the Golden Mile includes a proposal to open Manners Mall to buses and extend Cuba Mall down to Wakefield Street to improve bus services, create new public services and better pedestrian links with Lambton Quay area, Civic Square and the waterfront.
-This work will include a further public consultation process. - strengthen the city's capital city status by adding a processional route a native tree-lined street - along Taranaki Street to the new national Memorial Park that is planned around the Cenotaph in Mt Cook - prepare the Adelaide Road precinct and Kilbirnie town centre for urban intensification and improved transport linkages in line with our overall approach of focusing urban development around key centres along a 'growth spine'.
+- aim to keep the inner city retail and entertainment areas buoyant while improving public transport connections - our work on the Golden Mile includes plans to convert Manners Mall into a bus use, and extend the lower section of Cuba Street into a pedestrian zone - strengthen the city's capital city status by adding a processional route a native tree-lined street along Taranaki Street to the new national Memorial Park that is planned around the Cenotaph in Mt Cook. - prepare the Adelaide Road precinct and Kilbirnie town centre for urban intensification and improved transport linkages in line with our overall approach of focusing urban development around key centres along a 'growth spine'.